 There are also some vitamins and minerals that help normalise blood sugar and androgen levels and reduce the effects of testosterone.
 These include N-acetyl-cysteine, vitamins E, B12 and B6, magnesium, and zinc.

-We also recommend you check out the Happy Hormones 8-week program for a simple and easy way to ensure you’re receiving the proper nutrition for optimum hormonal health.
+We also recommend you check out the Happy Hormones 8-week program for a simple and easy way to ensure you’re receiving the proper nutrition for optimal hormonal health.

 To download our free Report, "How to Manage the Symptoms of PCOS" please click the button below:Download the PCOS Report

 Moran et al. Dietary composition in the treatment of polycystic ovary syndrome: a systematic review to inform evidence-based guidelines.
 Journal of the Academy of Nutrition and Dietetics.
 2013 Apr;113(4):520-45.

 Paoli A, Mancin L, Giacona MC, Bianco A and Caprio M. Effects of a ketogenic diet in overweight women with polycystic ovary syndrome.
 Journal of Translational Medicine.
 2020; 18:104.